Belligerently/SpecMatrix/README.md

 Contributions are welcome!
 Please submit a pull request or create an issue to discuss your idea.

 ## Contact
-For any inquiries or support, please contact [spec.matrix.app@gmail.com].
+For any inquiries or support, please contact [spec.matrix.app@gmail.com] or create an issue and we will assist you!